samartzidis/magicstick.io/docs/README.md

 BOOTSEL is a special device mode that allows you to write new firmware to it.
 You should only need to do this to run a manual firmware update or downgrade.

-To enter into BOOTSEL mode, unplug magicstick.io and then plug it in with the bootsel button being constantly pressed.
+To enter into BOOTSEL mode, unplug magicstick.io and then plug it in while the bootsel button is constantly pressed.
 This will enter the magicstick.io into bootsel mode.

 ## Factory Resetting the Device